Aristotelianism: Ancient Greek

 The original followers of Aristotle were the members of the Peripatetic school.
 The most prominent members of the school after Aristotle were Theophrastus and Strato of Lampsacus, who both continued Aristotle's researches.
 During the Roman era, the school concentrated on preserving and defending his work.
 The most important figure in this regard was Alexander of Aphrodisias who commentated on Aristotle's writings.
 With the rise of Neoplatonism in the 3rd century, Peripateticism as an independent philosophy came to an end.
 Still, the Neoplatonists sought to incorporate Aristotle's philosophy within their own system and produced many commentaries on Aristotle.

 Byzantine Empire

-Byzantine Aristotelianism emerged in the Byzantine Empire in the form of Aristotelian paraphrase: adaptations in which Aristotle's text is rephrased, reorganized, and pruned, in order to make it more easily understood.
-This genre was allegedly invented by Themistius in the mid-4th century, revived by Michael Psellos in the mid-11th century, and further developed by Sophonias in the late 13th to early 14th centuries.

-Leo the Mathematician was appointed to the chair of philosophy at the Magnaura School in the mid-9th century to teach Aristotelian logic.
-The 11th and 12th centuries saw the emergence of twelfth-century Byzantine Aristotelianism.
-Before the 12th century, the whole Byzantine output of Aristotelian commentaries was focused on logic.
-However, the range of subjects covered by the Aristotelian commentaries produced in the two decades after 1118 is much greater due to the initiative of the princess Anna Comnena who commissioned a number of scholars to write commentaries on previously neglected works of Aristotle.
+Byzantine Aristotelianism emerged in the Byzantine Empire in the two decades after 1118 through the initiative of the princess Anna Comnena, who commissioned a number of scholars to write commentaries on previously neglected works of Aristotle.
+Michael of Ephesus wrote commentaries on the works of Aristotle's animal biology, on the Sophistical Refutations, the only work of the Organon not to have a commentary, and the Politics, completing the series of commentaries on Aristotle's extant works.
+Byzantine philosophers also filled in the gaps in the commentaries that had survived down to their time; Alexander of Aphrodisias' commentary on the Metaphysics, of which only the first five books survived, was completed by Michael of Ephesus, who, along with Eustratius, compiled a number of fragmentary commentaries on the Nicomachean Ethics which they supplemented with their own interpretations.